 - A home weather station can only accurately forecast weather conditions 12-24 hours into the future.
-The unpredictable nature of weather, specifically variables that may suddenly influence it, are often out of its "sensor range".
+The unpredictable nature of weather, specifically variables that may suddenly influence it, is often out of its "sensor range."
 This sometimes makes it difficult for home weather stations to consistently make accurate forecasts, especially long-term forecasts.
 (Professional weather services have access to long-range sensors like radar and satellite images and remote weather stations that takes all these variables into account, enabling them to make much more accurate forecasts, especially over the long term.)

 Combine all these factors, and you will begin to understand how closely connected your home weather station and local professional weather services really are.

-Better understanding professional services, and what the terms they use really mean (or nor mean), will go a long way to better understand and use your home weather station effectively.
+Better understanding professional services and what the terms they use really mean (or nor mean) will go a long way to better understand and use your home weather station effectively.

 So after this extensive introduction (and IF YOU ARE STILL AWAKE), let's dive straight into these mistakes and misconceptions and see how e can correct them.